You dumb motherfucker!

 - Another Napoleon example is the battle of Austerlitz, which started out in the morning in dense fog.
 Both the French and the Austro-Russian Army spent considerable time trying to figure out where the enemy was.
 The situation literally cleared up by afternoon.

 - Both Mongol invasions of Japan were thwarted by (extremely unlikely) hurricanes, known as kamikaze (divine winds).
+It's can be presumed that after two consecutive failed attempts, the Mongols decided that Japan was personally protected by the forces of nature and weren't to be screwed with.

 - In the age of black powder before the introduction of percussion caps, many a battle was ruined by the rain, which forced the infantry to rely on pikes or bayonets and often put musketeers totally at the mercy of cavalry or pole-armed infantry.